Landlords and Lockouts

 You can also contact Colorado Legal Services (CLS) to see if a lawyer is available to assist you.
 Click here for a list of CLS offices statewide.

 (a) If all you are seeking is money damages from your landlord, you can sue the landlord.
 If your money damages are not more than $7,500, you can sue the landlord in Small Claims Court.
 Click here for information about Small Claims on the state court website, or click here to fill out a Small Claims form online.
 If your damages are more than $7,500 but do not exceed $15,000, you can sue in County Court.
 If your damages exceed $15,000, you will have to sue your landlord in District Court.
 Your damages may include amounts you have paid for an alternative living arrangement after you were locked out and for other expenses you incurred as a result of the lockout.

-(b) If you just want your property back from the landlord, you can file a Replevin action against your landlord.
+(b) If you just want your property back from the landlord (like technology, furniture, etc.), you can file a Replevin action against your landlord.
 A Replevin action is a lawsuit seeking return of your possessions.
 Find more information about and forms for filing a Replevin action by clicking here.
 If you decide to file a Replevin action, it is a good idea to also put in a claim for money damages just in case your landlord has thrown out or damaged your personal property.

-(c) If you want to be restored to possession of the rental premise, you are going to have to file an action in the District Court of the County in which the rental premise is located seeking an "injunction" or court order telling the landlord that s/he must allow you to return to the property.
+(c) If you want to be restored to possession of the rental premise, you are going to have to file an action in the District Court of the County in which the rental premise is located seeking an "injunction" (court order) telling the landlord that s/he must allow you to return to the property.

-5) Negotiate with the landlord: If you would rather negotiate with your landlord, you could contact Community Housing Services (click here for their website) at 303-831-1750 to ask for help.
+5) Negotiate with the landlord: If you would rather negotiate with your landlord, you could contact Community Housing Services (click here) at 303-831-1750 to ask for help.
 You should be aware, however, that your landlord would need to agree to negotiate.